-- 4. The Committee shall meet at least semiannually.
+- 4. The Committee shall meet at least quarterly semiannually.
 Any member who misses three consecutive meetings without an excuse acceptable to the Committee Chair shall be automatically dropped.
 The District shall not remove any member of the Committee, except for cause, i.e., illegal activity or violation of District or State regulations.
 The Board of Trustees may, at its discretion, fill any vacancy, whether caused by dismissal, resignation or death.
 In making appointments, the Board will use the selection criteria described in 8.14 (1a) and (1b). - 5.
-The Committee is charged by State law to ensure that bond proceeds are spent only for construction, reconstruction, rehabilitation or replacement of District facilities, including the furnishing and equipping of facilities or the acquisition or lease of real property, in compliance with the specific projects listed in Measure A on the November, 2005 ballot (see attached list).
+The Committee is charged by State law to ensure that bond proceeds are spent only for construction, reconstruction, rehabilitation or replacement of District facilities, including the furnishing and equipping of facilities or the acquisition or lease of real property, in compliance with the specific projects listed in Measure C on the San Mateo County November, 2001 ballot and Measure A on the November, 2005 ballot (see attached lists).
 The Committee shall ensure that no funds are expended for teacher or administrator salaries or other operating expenses.
 The Committee is required to issue an annual report on its proceedings, which shall be presented to the Board of Trustees.
 In accordance with law, this report will be posted on the District's web site. - 6.
 The Committee is authorized to engage in any of the following activities necessary to fulfill its purpose: - a) Receive and review copies of the annual independent performance audit required by Proposition 39; - b) Receive and review copies of the annual independent financial audit required by Proposition.
 39; - c) Inspect school facilities and grounds to ensure bond revenues are expended in compliance with Proposition 39; - d) Receive and review copies of any deferred maintenance proposals or plans developed by the District; - e) Review efforts by the District to maximize bond revenues by implementing cost-saving measures, including, but not limited to the following: - Mechanisms designed to reduce the costs of professional fees. - Mechanisms designed to reduce the costs of site preparation. - Recommendations regarding the joint use of core facilities. - Mechanisms designed to reduce costs by incorporating efficiencies in school site design. - Recommendations regarding the use of cost-effective and efficient reusable facility plans. - 7.
-To assist the Committee in its work, District staff shall present, for the Committee's review, a report that will include bond and other capital outlay project plans, timelines and cost information.
+To assist the Committee in its work, District staff shall present, for the Committee's review, a quarterly report that will include bond and other capital outlay project plans, timelines and cost information.
 The Committee will also be provided with the performance audit and annual audit that are required by law.
 The District will provide technical and administrative assistance in furtherance of the Committee's work.
-No bond funds may be used to fund any of these administrative expenses. - 8.
-When issuing or refinancing general obligation bonds, staff will evaluate multiple financing options, review them with the Board and make decisions based upon the District's specific financing objectives.
+No bond funds may be used to fund any of these administrative expenses.